Testing¶

 Circuit is designed to make testing as easy as possible.
 Its core components are not mockable nor do they need to be mocked.
 Fakes are provided where needed, everything else can be used directly.

-Circuit will have a test artifact containing APIs to aid testing both presenters and composable UIs:
+Circuit offers a test artifact containing APIs to aid testing both presenters and composable UIs:

-• Presenter.test() - an extension function that bridges the Compose and coroutines world.
+- a top-level function that wraps a composable function to bridge the Compose and coroutines world.
 Use of this function is recommended for testing presenter state emissions and incoming UI events.
 Under the hood it leverages Molecule and Turbine.
+It returns aCircuitReceiveTurbine

 testImplementation("com.slack.circuit:circuit-test:<version>")